rmrector/script.artwork.beef/README.md

 - Music video artwork is nowhere to be seen.
 - It uses the v2 API from TheTVDB.com, which has a tendency to not list all artwork.
 - Results from web services are cached for a full week.
+- It expects scrapers to set an IMDB number for movies, and a TVDB ID for series, like the default scrapers.